microsoftgraph/msgraph-training-webhooks-customdata-insights/Demos/02-webhooks/README.md

 1. Choose your newly created web app and select **OK**.

+>Note: Sometimes a version of local script change and one of the versions of the referenced file is not available.
+If a version of a file from the `Scripts` folder is missing please remove it's reference.

 1. Microsoft Azure web apps makes it easy to debug a web application in the cloud as if it were running locally.
 In the Publish screen, click **Settings**, then click the **Settings** tab, and change the configuration from **Release** to **Debug**.

 1. Select **Save**.